yzernik/agora-wrapper/docs/instructions.md

 ## Config

-Decide which folder in File Browser will be used, choose your preferred lightning implementation (LND or CLN), and set your default price for file downloads.
+Decide which directory in File Browser will be used, choose your preferred lightning implementation (LND or CLN), and set your default price for file downloads.
 Your chosen directory is automatically created inside File Browser, along with a sample file for testing.

 ## Adding new files